urbit/docs/docs/hall/interface.md

 ### Messaging

-There are two interfaces for telling hall to send a message.
+There are two interfaces for telling Hall to send a message.
 The first takes entire `thought`s, the second only `speech`es and the audience to send them to.

 ```
 ++  action                                              :>  user action